This easy herb butter salmon is made with fish that’s broiled until tender and topped with a homemade herb and citrus compound butter.

 Herb Butter Salmon

-- 2 TB diced chives or tarragon leaves Use fresh herbs, not dried
+- 2 tablespoons diced chives or tarragon leaves Use fresh herbs, not dried

 - 1 orange, zested (zest only)